krngrvr09/Groovy-Lights/README.md

 ``./configure`` - For configuring the source tree.
 ``make`` - For compilation
 ``make install`` - For installation

+After the installation is complete, run ``pavucontrol`` in the terminal and then play your song.

 This should work.
 If it doesnt, feel free to contact me at krngrvr09@gmail.com